Dec 12, 2019

 As temperatures around the country plummet, the Japanese winter can seem harsh, particularly if you are not fortunate enough to live in an environment that is equipped with central heating.
 However, as unlikely as it seems, there is some cause for celebration, as the winter is the perfect time to indulge in the Japanese pastime of onsen.

-(NB: These indoor onsen, heated by water from natural geothermal springs, should not be confused with sento.
-Onsen must legally contain at least one of 19 designated chemical elements including iron, sulfur and metabolic acid, while the artificially warmed sento public baths do not).
+(NB: These indoor onsens, heated by water from natural geothermal springs, should not be confused with sento.
+Onsen must legally contain at least one of 19 designated chemical elements including iron, sulfur, and metabolic acid, while the artificially warmed sento public baths do not).

-Wash properly – Before taking the plunge, it is important to wash thoroughly.
+- Wash properly – Before taking the plunge, it is important to wash thoroughly.
 All onsen will provide washing stations with stools, faucets and wooden buckets.
 Most have showerheads and toiletries, though some do not, so it is advisable to bring your own soap just in case.
 Washing with soap and shampoo is not necessarily required, however many younger bathers choose to do so.
-If you do use soap, be sure that you rinse well afterwards, ensuring that no suds fall into the bath water.
+If you do use soap, be sure that you rinse well afterward, ensuring that no suds fall into the bathwater.
 In some older onsen you may need to scoop water from the baths.
-If this is the case, it is acceptable not to use toiletries as to avoid soap suds getting into the bath water.
+If this is the case, it is acceptable not to use toiletries to avoid soap suds getting into the bathwater.
 Once you have finished, clean and rinse your washing station.

 Onsen is considered a communal affair and people often go with friends, families and even colleagues.
 Traditionally men and women bathed together in both onsen and sento, but this ended with the introduction of western values during the Meiji era.

 This can make family excursions difficult, however young children of either sex are usually accepted in either the men’s or women’s baths.
 For older children, or couples wanting to spend their onsen time together, there are konyoku baths.
-In these mixed bathing onsen men cover their genitals with a towel and women will wrap themselves in a full sized towel.
+In these mixed bathing onsens, men cover their genitals with a towel and women will wrap themselves in a full-sized towel.
 In some prefectures, Tokyo included, mixed-nude bathing is banned, so swimsuits or special bathing suits called yugi are required.

 By Mark Guthrie